 infographic showing funding possibilities

 *NOTE: If students are NOT taking summer school, then no summer funding will go into their account.
-Students intending to take summer classes must notify the Teaching Fellows Director in order to receive summer funding.
+Students intending to take summer classes must notify the Teaching Fellows Director to receive summer funding.

 Funding Amount & Academic Requirements